-This week is Wisconsin’s Tornado & Severe Weather Awareness Week and a good chance for drivers, students and families to be reminded of our plan of action should a school bus encounter a tornado.
+This week is Wisconsin’s Tornado & Severe Weather Awareness Week and a good chance for drivers, passengers, students and families to be reminded of our plan of action should a bus encounter a tornado.
 This is the information we expect every driver to follow in case of a tornado.

 1. Upon first sighting a tornado, determine in which direction it is traveling and whether it will hit you.

 2. If the tornado is moving toward the area you are driving toward, do not continue in that direction.
 Instead, either stop if the storm is very close, or retreat at right angles to the storm’s path if it is not nearby.

 3. Do NOT attempt to outrun a tornado which is bearing down on your vehicle.

 4. If there is a likelihood that the tornado will hit your vehicle, and there is no escape route available: (if time permits – radio base quickly with location and circumstance)

 c.
 Do not allow the students/passengers to take personal possessions other than coats and jackets.
 These items could be used to cover their heads and bodies.